-Poulter, Olachea, track & field star Danielle Williams, multi-sport standout Elijah Ross and Sarah Wire, an acclaimed member of the school’s newspaper staff make up the Class of 2021 that will be inducted in a dinner and ceremony at 6:30 p.m.
+Poulter, Olachea, track & field star Danielle Williams, multi-sport standout Elijah Ross and Sarah Wire, an acclaimed member of the school’s newspaper staff make up the Class of 2021 were scheduled to be inducted in a dinner and ceremony at 6:30 p.m.
 Nov.
 18 at Heritage Eagle Bend.

 Those eligible for the Athletic and Activities Hall of Fame must be graduated from Eaglecrest for at least five years and be nominated by a member of the community.
 The five additions this year will make 34 total members.

 A brief bio of the five inductees in the seventh class: